rfloresx/web/examples/tasklist/README.md

 ### Modify the list
 Here are some cxsh commands (this is in fact the cortex scripting language) to modify tasks.
 Type `cd Tasklist` to move cxsh to the Tasklist scope.
-Then run any of the followig commands:
+Then run any of the following commands:

 #### Create a new task
 ```